 Undercut all door casings and jambs with a jamb saw to allow the flooring to slide under the doorjamb.
 If a baseboard is still in place, extend the undercut about 1" beyond the door frame casing.

-To find the height to cut the jamb, lay a scrap piece of flooring (and underlayment if applicable) next to the door frame, and lay the saw blade on top.
-After cut ensure that the floor plus underlayment does not bind, always leave 1/16" clearance under the doorjamb / casing for the floor to be able to move freely without vertical restriction.
+Check for alarm or other low voltage wiring before making cut.
+To find the height of to cut the jamb, lay a scrap piece of flooring (and underlayment if applicable) next to the door frame, and lay the saw blade on top.
+After cut, ensure that the floor plus underlayment does not bind, always leave 1/16" clearance under the doorjamb / casing for the floor to be able to move freely without verticle restriction.

 Ensure that exterior doors and appliances have sufficient clearance to accommodate the new flooring.

-Do not undercut metal door jambs before first confirming it doesn't violate local building and fire codes
+Do not undercut metal door jambs before first confirming it does not violate local building and fire codes.